SatherWS/Micro-Cloud/README.md

 </p>

 ## Project Details
 This GitHub repository contains source code for project management software.
 It's a intranet web application to be used for task delegation, task management, general note taking and more.
-This project is currently a work in progress...
+This project is currently a work in progress, in the future this site may be publically hosted.